micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-And as Jesus reclined at table in the house, behold, many tax collectors and [^h][especially wicked] sinners came and sat (reclined) with Him and His disciples.
+And as Jesus reclined at table in the house, behold, many tax collectors and [especially wicked] sinners came and sat (reclined) with Him and His disciples.